stephenscaff/dropdowns/readme.md

 - Transitions via simple css keyframes
 - Click outside Dropdown to close
 - Close on Esc key
 - Basic boiler scss included, though it's just ripped out of a project, so toates untested brah.
+Should be good.
 Have fun.

 ## Usage